wp-plugins/social-media-widget/readme.txt

 3. Shows all of the 16px icon packs
 4. Shows the widget control panel

+== Frequently Asked Questions ==

+1) Can you add [insert social media service] support?
+Yes I can.
+Just e-mail me at <a href="mailto:brifreytag@gmail.com">brifreytag_at_gmail.com</a> or leave a comment at http://www.idontlikethisgame.com/updates/social-media-widget/.

 == Help ==

-For help, you can send an e-mail to brifreytag_at_gmail.com or get ahold of me via twitter at @brianfreytag
+For help, you can send an e-mail to <a href="mailto:brifreytag@gmail.com">brifreytag_at_gmail.com</a> or get ahold of me via twitter at <a href="http://www.twitter.com/brianfreytag">@brianfreytag</a>

 == Changelog ==
+1.3.1 - Quick changes to make the Readme.txt standardized.

 1.3 - Added requested support for FriendFeed

 1.2.8 - Fixed an issue with widget not showing up on peoples' websites.
 There was an errant </form> in the code from when I attempted to use the form method of Paypal donate.
 Didn't delete this code and it borked the plugin.

 1.2.7 - Removed filter: alpha(opacity=x); from both the CSS and inline style (create initial transparency and hover to 100% opacity).
 This stops Internet Explorer from using opacity, but it also doesn't make the icons look terrible.
 If you have a problem with this, take it up with Microsoft.
 I'm not paid enough to hack around a crappy browser that can easily support png transparencies with little-to-no effort by the developers.
 All other browsers are unaffected.